Immigration skills charge

 If the worker has applied for their visa from within the UK, you must pay the charge even if they’re applying for less than 6 months.

-You won’t pay the immigration skills charge if the worker you’re sponsoring:
+You will not pay the immigration skills charge if the worker you’re sponsoring:

 - has a Tier 4 (Student) visa and is switching to a Tier 2 (General) visa